 - 2. Encourage Respect

-Another reason I want them to be patriotic is so that they will speak respectfully of the president in office, no matter who he or she is.
+Another reason I want them to be patriotic is so that they will speak respectfully of the president in office and learn to take their desire for change to the voting booth.
+I want my children to know that change starts at the polls and it is our American right to vote.
+These officials were voted in by the American people.
 This is something my dad really impressed on me while I was growing up, and I am so thankful.
-Now, being a military spouse, it is my duty to show respect to our Commander in Chief, as my actions are a reflection on my husband.
-If I speak poorly of the president or any other government officials, it won’t be long before my kids follow my example and think it’s okay to disrespect all kinds of authorities with their words.
-At the end of the day, if my children grow up hearing and believing nonstop negativity about our president or our government, they won’t feel much of an incentive to participate in voting or making positive change, and I want them to learn to formulate their own opinions.
-This is so important to me because I want to teach my children that they can make positive change on policies without attacking another person.
+Now, being a military spouse, it is my duty to show respect to our Commander in Chief, as my words are a reflection on my husband, an Air Force Officer.
+If I speak poorly of the president or any other government officials, it won’t be long before my kids follow my example and think it’s okay to disrespect all kinds of authorities.
+I want them to learn to formulate their own opinions and give them the freedom to do so with positivity and optimism on how “We The People” can make powerful change.
+I want them to see with eyes wide open the best in people like their uncle did.
+A man who died for every American, not for a Republican or a Democrat.
 They can have conversations with others with opposing views and still be respectful.
 They can even disagree with someone they support, while knowing how to take action in a positive way.
 Voter turnout is low among young people, and I feel a responsibility as a mom to turn that trend around by starting with my kids.

 - 3. Remember Sacrifice